 - Outdated operating equipment.

 Sounds new?
 Isn’t it?
 But the symptoms are quite known.
-Amidst the stress laden modernized working conditions, unknowingly we develop ‘Office Syndrome’, a cluster of painful and disturbing symptoms in our body, enough to disrupt the quality of life and affect the productivity as well.
+Amidst the stress-laden modernized working conditions, unknowingly we develop ‘Office Syndrome’ (also known as sick building syndrome), a cluster of painful and disturbing symptoms in our body, enough to disrupt the quality of life and affect the productivity as well.

 This syndrome, if not tackled timely, may turn out to be chronic with aging and unchanged workplace habits adding an extra healthcare expenditure that may run throughout your life.